aws-samples/aws-refactoring-to-serverless/patterns/choreography-to-orchestration.md

 ## Limitations:

 - Additional costs when using the Orchestration service.
+For example, AWS Step functions charges for the total number of state transitions per month after exceeding the initial 4,000 free state transitions per month.
+AWS Step Functions counts a state transition every time a step of your workflow is executed.

 - The central coordinator system can be a single point of failure.